 The Sutter family has etched their place in hockey history with six brothers combining for over 5,000 NHL games and three of their sons making the league as well.

 On Oct.
-30, 1982, Brian Sutter scored his fifth career hat trick and added an assist as the and the Blues lost 6-5 to the visiting Blues.
+30, 1982, Brian Sutter scored his fifth career hat trick and added an assist as the Blues lost 6-5 to the visiting Washington Capitals.

 One year later, on Oct.
 30, 1983, the family made history as four brothers play in the same game for the first time ever.
 The New York Islanders, with Brent and Duane, beat the Philadelphia Flyers 6-2, with twin brothers Rich and Ron.
 Brent led the way with a pair of goals and an assist.